DenizAkansoy/MCPHack/README.md

 Welcome to **MCPHack**, a collaborative agent-based tutor system built during the MCP Hackathon.

-Give it **any study material** — class notes, a textbook snippet, a GitHub repo, or even just a topic name like *"Photosynthesis"* or *"Lagrangian Mechanics"*.
+Give it **any study material** — class notes, a textbook snippet, a GitHub repo (e.g. *M2* or *S2* gitlab repo), or just any topic name like *"Photosynthesis"* or *"Lagrangian Mechanics"*.
 A team of intelligent agents will process the input to help you learn more effectively.

 ---